kolejka/kolejka/README.md

 Usage
 -----

-You can use `kolejka-cli` to schedule tasks and download results from the server.
+You can use `kolejka-client` to schedule tasks and download results from the server.
 ```
-$ kolejka-cli task run task/kolejka_task.json
+$ kolejka-client task put TASK_PATH
 ```

 `kolejka-server` is a standard django manage application that can be used to control Kolejka Server.